Tartu Conference on East European and Eurasian Studies

 Programme Committee

-Catherine Gibson is a lecturer in East European and Eurasian Studies at the Johan Skytte Institute of Political Studies of the University of Tartu.
+Catherine Gibson is an Associate Professor of East European Studies at the Johan Skytte Institute of Political Studies of the University of Tartu.
 Her research to date has focused on the history of nationalism, language, and science in Eastern Europe, with a particular focus on the Baltic provinces of the Romanov Empire in the nineteenth and early twentieth centuries.
-She is author of the book Geographies of Nationhood: Cartography, Science, and Society in the Russian Imperial Baltic (Oxford University Press, 2022) and PI of the ERC funded-project EMPSOLID “Empire of solidarities: a connected history of private charity across a decentred Romanov Empire, 1855–1914.”
+She is the author of the book Geographies of Nationhood: Cartography, Science, and Society in the Russian Imperial Baltic (Oxford University Press, 2022) and PI of the ERC-funded project EMPSOLID “Empire of solidarities: a connected history of private charity across a decentred Romanov Empire, 1855–1914.”
 (Photo by Patricia Goh)